 HTML entities are character references that let HTML display reserved characters and symbols safely.
 They begin with an ampersand and end with a semicolon.
 For example, the less-than sign is written as <, and an ampersand is written as &.

-Use this page to encode HTML entities, decode HTML entities, check the ampersand entity, or browse the HTML entity reference table.
+Use this page to encode HTML entities, decode HTML entities, see worked conversion examples, review common use cases, check the ampersand entity, or browse the HTML entity reference table.

 HTML encoding converts characters such as &, <, >, quotes, and symbols into entity references.
 Encoding is useful when text needs to be shown inside markup without being interpreted as markup.